mc²36 - Fader Strip Controls

 Below the label and meter are several channel status indicators.
 When lit, the indicators show the following information:

-• SUR = the channel is surround; or STE = the channel is stereo.
+- STE = the channel format is stereo.

-• ABV or BLW = when using timecode automation, these indicators show that the level stored in the play pass is above or below the current fader level.
+- ABV or BLW = when using timecode automation, indicates that the level stored in the play pass is above or below the current fader level.

 8. Channel Mute